RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 The mixing console is what you would expect from digital audio software, it has all the basic features that you would want contained in the [mix strips](#mix-strip)

-A thing that I enjoy is that you can adjust the metering specification for the various types of channels.
+I enjoy that you can adjust the metering specification for the various types of channels.
 It would be nice if VU and K-System metering was available, but rms is fine enough for most uses.

 Another feature that I like is that you can select the range of the meter for each individual channel or for each type of channel.
+You can only change the lower bound, but wouldn't it be neat if you could change the upper bounds too?

 One of the more disappointing things is that there is no navigation system that allows you to quickly find or jump to a specific track, or a type of track.
 Other products have things like search boxes and/or tree views that make it easy to navigate a large project in the mix console.I worked on a 45 track project in Cakewalk and even that was relatively difficult to move around and without any easy way of finding tracks.